wwbp/county_tweet_lexical_bank/README.md

 * `feat`: Topic id
 * `value`: Number of times a word in the topic was used by the county
 * `group_norm`: Relative frequency of topic use by county

+## Data Processing

+Twitter data was processed using the following rules:

+1. Each tweet was mapped to a U.S. County using tweet level latitude / longitude information and user level profile free text ([full details here](http://wwbp.org/publications.html#p8)).
+2. Filtered for English using [langid](https://github.com/saffsd/langid.py).
+3. Users with less than 30 tweets were removed.
+4. Counties with less than 100 users were removed.

+Linguistic features process:

+1. Unigram relative frequencies extracted for each user.
+2. User level relative frequencies are averaged to the county.
+3. Topic loadings calculated using county level unigram relative frequencies.

 ## Citation